alfredkam/yakojs/README.md

-Minimal graphing library for light weight and fast server side rending & build w/ common js format.
+Minimal & light weight graph library for fast front end and server side rending + build in CommonJs format.
 This graph is intend to generate light weight SVG graphs, and its more performable compare to highcharts / flot / c3 when you do not need any complex graphs

 This library also works great with webpack & react combo